Best Hikes in Big Bend National Park

 Location: Texas National Parks

-100 miles south of Alpine, TX and 300 miles west of El Paso, the nearest large city.
+100 miles south of Alpine, TX and 300 miles southeast of El Paso, the nearest large city.

 Big Bend, located 100 miles south of Alpine, TX and 300 miles west of El Paso, protects a remote and spectacular wilderness that includes a large swath of the Chihuahuan Desert, three massive canyons along the Rio Grande and the Chisos Mountains, a rugged range in the heart of the park.
 Over 150 miles of trails explore this vast and unique landscape.

 This long, strenuous hike features panoramic views of the Chisos Mountains and the Sierra Quemada range along with distant vistas of the high cliffs towering above the Rio Grande, the mouth of Santa Elena Canyon and nearby peaks in Mexico.